-- Vulnerability of a water system to disruption of safe water delivery, whether natural or of human origin. - Capability to recover from disruption of safe water delivery. - A range of natural events capable of disruption, including flooding, long-term drought, and earthquakes. - Projects that qualify as providing system resiliency include (but are not limited to) adding a redundant source, modifying a surface water intake to operate under drought or flood conditions, seismic upgrades to finished water reservoirs or transmission mains, interties, or providing a generator at the main source.
+- Vulnerability of a water system to disruption of safe water delivery, whether natural or of human origin. - Capability to recover from disruption of safe water delivery. - A range of natural events capable of disruption, including flooding, long-term drought, and earthquakes. - Projects that qualify as providing system resiliency or climate change response include (but are not limited to) adding a redundant source in a different aquifer, modifying a surface water intake to operate under drought or flood conditions, seismic upgrades to finished water reservoirs or transmission mains, interties, relocating water mains out of landslide prone areas, providing a generator at the main source, or upgrading cybersecurity of water infrastructure.
 The proposed project needs to benefit the majority-51 percent or more-of the population the water system serves.
 A water shortage response plan will be a required project submittal as part of the scope of work.